About us

 Who pays for this

 Our income is built from three sources.
-First is competitive grants, mostly from the institutions based in EU/NATO countries (for example, we have been beneficiaries in the first competitive call for cross-border investigative journalism in EU, IJ4EU, Open Society Foundations, Sigrid Rausing Trust, Latvian Culture Capital Foundation, POBB program etc).
-Second is our own income which we earn from teaching, moderating the events, doing research, scripting documentaries.
+First is competitive grants, mostly from the institutions based in EU/NATO countries (for example, over years we have been beneficiaries in the competitive calls for cross-border investigative journalism in EU, IJ4EU, Open Society Foundations, European Commission/BECID, Sigrid Rausing Trust, Latvian Society Integration Fund, Calouste Gulbenkian foundation, Free Press Unlimited, POBB program etc).
+Second is our own income which we earn from teaching, moderating the events, doing research, scripting and producing documentaries as well as providing fact-checking services to META.
 Third source of income are donations, both from physical and legal persons, list of which is attached to our annual reports.
 Re:Baltica has been recognised as the organisation which is doing the public good, therefore the donors can get the tax-break.
 All donors – individual or institutional – who gives more than EUR 4999 have to sign an agreement which protects Re:Baltica’s editorial independence.